Scorcherfjk/Scorcherfjk/README.md

 <img src="ai.png" alt="AI" height="60" width="60">

-- 🔭 I’m currently working on my own - I'm FullStack Developer and AI Specialist
+- 🔭 I’m currently working on my own - I'm FullStack Developer and AI Specialist.
-- 🌱 I’m improving my Django skills
+- 🌱 I’m improving my Python skills.
-- 🤖 I'm learning how to integrate my Virtual Assitant to Facebook and Whatsapp 🥳
-- 🤓 I'm trying to develop an Alexa Skill
+- 📖 I'm working in my biggest project (key name いちご 😉).
+I'm really excited.
+  - Planning in Notion
+  - Discord bot with Node.js
+  - Backend with Python/FastAPI
+  - NLP Model with NLTK and Scikit-Learn
-- 💬 Ask me about web technologies and machine learning
+- 💬 Ask me about web technologies and machine learning.
 - 📫 How to reach me: [@fjdfreitas](https://twitter.com/fjdfreitas)

+- 🤖 I've learned how to use Watson Assistant.
+- 🤖 I've learned how to integrate my Virtual Assitant to Facebook and Whatsapp.

 ## Projects

-Some project deployed on Github pages.
+Some project I've deployed.

 - Ip Address tracker made with React &#x279c; [IP Tracker](https://scorcherfjk.github.io/ip-address-tracker/)
 - To do list made only with Vue.js &#x279c; [To Do App](https://scorcherfjk.github.io/ToDoListVue/)